francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 with a question, which in my mind was important, and managed to answer it to my personal satisfaction.
 While I would have liked, like any starting PhD student, to revolutionise the field, I am more than content to have achieved what I set out to do and to have made substantial knowledge contributions.
+Moreover, I managed to make [some minor contributions](https://arxiv.org/abs/2512.11255) to the more general field of AI.

 Second, a PhD is more about learning how to do research than the particular field of research one engages with.
 An ability that I think is not appreciated